LuisFelipeUrena/LuisFelipeUrena.github.io/_posts/2020-04-30-can-we-improve-a-trading-bot-md.md

-Here we will start to make a baseline model to try to beat it with a better model. the error metric i chose for this problem is **ROC AUC(Recieved Operator Characteristic Area Under the Curve)**, since this metric actually aims to reduce false positive rates and increase true positives, in trading you definetly want to make the Right decision most of the time.
+Here we will start to make a baseline model to try to beat it with a better model. the error metric i chose for this problem is **ROC AUC(Reciever Operating Characteristic Area Under the Curve)**, since this metric actually aims to reduce false positive rates and increase true positives, in trading you definetly want to make the Right decision most of the time.
 ~~~
 # now lets subset our data into x and y
 # here is our target and features for our classification problem